-One will be able to appreciate this need by observing recent development and the changing features of Public-Private Partnerships (PPP) coverage globally.
-In fact, one aspect which makes this study to be very challenging is the definition of PPP itself.
-Across the world, PPP carries different meaning and scope to different countries or bodies.
+Across the world, PPP carries different meaning and scope to different countries or agencies.
 In South Africa, PPP includes the use of public assets by the private sector for its own commercial pursuits.
 Within ASEAN, Singapore looks at PPP as an avenue for best sourcing public procurement and PPP covers joint venture between public and private sectors.
-Similarly in Malaysia, PPP coverage is also wide, covering ventures using public assets by the private sector, management and operating contracts, out-sourcing of services and even joint ventures between public sector and Government-linked corporations (GLCs) or State Owned Enterprises (SOEs).
+Similarly in Malaysia, PPP coverage is also wide, covering ventures using public assets by the private sector, management and operating contracts, out-sourcing of services and even joint ventures between public sector and State Owned Enterprises (SOEs).
 The World Bank is also using a broad definition of PPP, whereby it covers management and operating contracts, lease/affermage, concessions and joint ventures as well as partial divesture of public assets.

-In this study, while it is possible to define or limit the scope of PPP coverage by key characteristics of our choice, the boundary we are setting can be vague and often too judgemental.
+In this study, while it is possible to define or limit the scope of PPP coverage by key characteristics of our choice, the boundary we are setting can be vague and often too judgmental.
 For instance, if PPP is defined as a relationship involving risk sharing between parties, one still has to decide the sharing proportion threshold.
-We can certainly incorporate other features, such as contract duration or whole-life approach, to properly define PPP, but we still cannot avoid from having to make difficult judgement.
+We can certainly incorporate other features, such as contract duration or whole-life approach, to properly define PPP, but we still cannot avoid from having to make difficult judgment.
 Hence, to make our task more manageable, it may be appropriate to limit the coverage on PPP models that are generally used in public infrastructure projects.
-Given this, we will confine study to public private partnership contracts structured as management and operating contracts, PFI, leases, affermage, concessions, Build-Operate-Transfer and various forms of Design-Build-Operate model.
-We distinguish ourselves from World Bank definition by excluding joint venture and partial divestiture of public assets from the PPP coverage.

-Another aspect which needs to be clarified is the scope of public infrastructure.
+Another aspect, which needs to be clarified, is the scope of public infrastructure.
 By its most general meaning, infrastructure is defined as the basic facilities, services and installations needed for the functioning of a community or society.
-Infrastructure can be categorised as economic and social infrastructure3.
+Infrastructure can be categorized as economic and social infrastructure, Grimsey & Lewis [2].
 The former covers those that provide key intermediate services to business and industry and its principal function is to enhance productivity and innovation initiatives.
 Examples of economic infrastructure are highways and bridges; ports and airports; utilities; and communications.
 As for the latter, it is seen as providing basic services to households.
 Its main role is to improve the quality of life and welfare in the community.
 Among notable examples of social infrastructure are hospitals; education and training institutions; social welfare facilities; waste management; prison and correctional facilities.
 Within each of these categories, it can be further sub-divided into soft and hard infrastructures.
-While in theory, projects can be grouped into economic and social infrastructure, the distinction between the two is not exactly precise.
-Quite a number of projects are border-line cases.
-The case in point is the government administrative complex.
+While in theory, projects can be grouped into economic and social infrastructure; the distinction between the two is not exactly precise.
+Quite a number of projects are borderline cases.
+The case in point, for example, is the government administrative complex.